Prospective Students – FAQ's

 Q: What about Teacher Recommendations?
 How does it work?

-A: Students submit two math and/or science teachers emails using the Teacher Recommendation tab during the application process.
+A: Students submit two math or science teacher's email using the Teacher Recommendation tab during the application process.
 An email is sent to the teacher immediately after the student saves their application containing a link to the online form the teacher will complete and submit electronically.
 The student does not have to complete their application for the teacher to receive the link.
 The student should check with their teacher to see if the e-mail message was received and completed.

 Q: What is a typical day at COSMOS like?